Want a synopsis of this article? Listen to this ♬

 |CA-Merger DB||Corporate Action – Merger Debits||These transactions shall usually reflect on your Demat statement if you hold shares of a company that is being merged into another company.
 Let’s say you hold shares of Company A which is getting merged into Company B, then as a corporate action, your shares of company A shall be debited an in exchange you shall be issued shares of Company B. The CA-Merger DB transaction type reflects these debit transaction on account of corporate mergers.|

 |CA-Listed Merger CR||Corporate Action – Credits of resulting entity||Continuing the above example, when you are allotted shares of Company B which is the final entity that remains post-merger, your statement shall reflect a “CA-Listed Merger CR” transaction type which means that shares of the listed entity have been credited to your Demat account.|

-A Consolidated Account Statement or CAS is a single consolidated statement/view of all your investments in various Demat accounts across both depositories (i.e. NSDL and CDSL) and also investments in Mutual Funds held by RTAs of Mutual Funds.
+As the name suggests, a Consolidated Account Statement or CAS is a single consolidated statement of all your investments in various Demat accounts across both depositories (i.e. NSDL and CDSL) including Mutual Funds held by RTAs (Registrar & Transfer Agents).

-Here are some quick links to help you generate your consolidated account statement:
+Here are some quick links to help you generate your consolidated account statement (CAS)

 Generating a CDSL CAS

 Generating a KFintech CAS